Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% endhint %}

 {% hint style="info" %}
 Since iOS 14+, applications must use the [App Tracking Transparency](https://developer.apple.com/documentation/apptrackingtransparency) framework for requesting a user's authorization before using the Identifier for Advertising \(IDFA)\.
-The following is an implementaiton example of how to suport your application running on different versions of iOS.
+The following is an implementation example of how to support your application running on different versions of iOS.
 {% endhint %}

 {% hint style="warning" %}